tensorchord/envd-docs/docs/build-envd/build-envd.md

 sidebar_position: 3
 ---

-# Build Your First Environment
+# Building Your First Environment

 envd can build images automatically by reading the instructions from a `build.envd`.
 A `build.envd` is a text document that contains all the commands a user could call on the command line to assemble an image.